utkarsh7653/NGO-Funding-Analysis/README.md

 # NGO Funding Analysis using K Means Clustering and PCA
-Project is divided into three parts
+This personal project is divided into three parts
 1. EDA
 2. Broad Principal Component Analysis
 3. K Means Clustering to find similar clustered countries to direct better Funding Strategies